angelobo/SemPubEvaluator/README.md

     run.php <queries.csv> <gold-standard-dirpath> <input-dirpath> <output-dirpath> [-sub=<submission-number>] [-task=<task-number>]

+Parameters are:

+1.  queries.csv: list of queries being evaluated
+2.  gold-standard-dirpath: directory with the gold standard files
+3.  input-dirpath: directory with the CSV files being evaluated
+4.  output-dirpath: output directory (will be overwritten)
+5.  (optional) submission number (shown in the final report)
+5.  (optional) task number (shown in the final report)

 For instance, to run the test for the Task 3 Training Dataset:

     run.php queries/SemPub2016/Task3_queries_TD.csv gold-standard/SemPub2016/Task3/TD/ mySubmission/ output/